00nktk/volsa2/README.md

 *This project is in early alpha stage.
 Use it at your own risk.*

+There is also an Electron-based GUI available at [Turbnok/volsa2gui](https://github.com/Turbnok/volsa2gui).

 ## Installation

 To build and install volsa2-cli you need alsa-lib and Rust 1.64.0 or higher.
 The most convenient